-Focusing on initiative as well as employability, you’ll learn essential skills for a successful career in the changing media world.
-You’ll train in state-of-the-art newsroom and studio environments, and learn to work ethically as well as effectively by combining critical thinking with practice.
-And by learning to build your own brand as well as pitch to media outlets, you’ll prepare for the new media landscape.
+Focusing on initiative as well as employability, you’ll learn essential skills for a successful career in the changing sports media world.
+Working with specialist lecturers and regular guest professionals, you’ll train in our state-of-the-art newsroom as well as out in the field, and learn to work ethically as well as effectively by combining critical thinking with practice.

-Learning by doing is central to your degree.
-Exploring wider current affairs contexts, you'll cover politics, media law, and the language of news and opinion writing.
-We’ll teach you practical skills in shorthand and using a range of technical equipment, and you’ll visit a working newsroom.
-Critically, you’ll reflect on everything you do.
+Learning by doing is central to your Sports Journalism degree.
+Exploring wider sports news contexts, you'll cover media law, politics, ethics and the language of news and match reporting.
+We’ll teach you the essentials of working with video and audio and the core reporter’s skill of shorthand.

 News Reporting 1

 This module will introduce you to the language of news, news values and the practical methods used by the digital journalist to gather, produce and disseminate news stories.

 Through discussions, readings and lectures, this module gets you thinking about the many big debates affecting sports journalism today, putting the modern media into a range of contexts to inform your own reporting and writing.